pottijordan/pottijordan.github.io/_posts/2021-12-06-parenting-lessons-for-the-information-security-industry.md

   - ramblings
 ---

-# Parenting Lessons for the Information Security Industry
 In Peter Thiel’s book *Zero to One: Notes on Startups, or How to Build the Future*, he talks about the best interview question.
 The question is this: **“What important truth do very few people agree with you on?”**

 Something I’ve had a gut feeling about for a while without any justification is this: The information security industry is causing more harm than good.